-We detail the physical means whereby boundary transfers of freshwater and 12 salt induce diffusive fluxes of salinity.
-Our considerations focus on the kine-13 matic balance between the diffusive fluxes of salt and freshwater, with this 14 balance imposed by mass conservation for an element of seawater.
-The flux 15 balance leads to a specific form for the diffusive salt flux immediately below 16 the ocean surface and, in the Boussinesq approximation, to a specific form for 17 the salinity flux.
-This note clarifies conceptual and formulational ambigui-18 ties in the literature concerning the surface boundary condition for the salinity 19 equation and for the contribution of freshwater to the buoyancy budget.
-20
+We detail the physical means whereby boundary transfers of freshwater and salt induce diffusive fluxes of salinity.
+Our considerations focus on the kinematic balance between the diffusive fluxes of salt and freshwater, with this balance imposed by mass conservation for an element of seawater.
+The flux balance leads to a specific balanced form for the diffusive salt flux immediately below the ocean surface and, in the Boussinesq approximation, to a specific form for the salinity flux.
+This balanced form should be used in specifying the surface boundary condition for the salinity equation and the contribution of freshwater to the buoyancy budget.

-21 1.
-Introduction
+1. Introduction

-In high latitude regions, substantial quantities of salt are exchanged between liquid seawater and sea ice during the process of sea ice melting and formation.
+In high-latitude regions, substantial quantities of salt are exchanged between liquid seawater and sea ice during the process of sea ice melting and formation.
 In contrast, aeolian processes exchange only very limited quantities of salt with the atmosphere over scales larger than a few meters.
 So for purposes of ocean circulation studies, away from ice covered regions, the flux of salt across the ocean surface is insignificant (e.g., Beron-Vera et al. 1999).
 Ocean salinity and buoyancy changes from air-sea fluxes thus arise from the exchange of freshwater (FW) rather than the exchange of salt.

-For dynamical purposes, seawater can be approximated by a two-component fluid comprised 29 of freshwater and dissolved salt, where this 'salt' represents the total mass of various solutes, 30 each with in reality slightly different behaviour (e.g., see Section 2.2 of Olbers et al. (2012)).
-31 We conventionally measure the seawater matter content in terms of salt concentration (salinity) 32 rather than freshwater concentration.
-As discussed here, the impact of a boundary freshwater 33 flux on what is generally termed the surface ocean salinity, but which is more properly the ocean 34 surface boundary-layer bulk salinity, appears as a vertical diffusive salt flux just below the ocean 35 surface.
-In the following, we continue to follow normal oceanographic convention and use the 36 term 'surface salinity' to denote the bulk boundary-layer salinity rather than the actual 'skin' 37 salinity value, which may differ by as much as 0.4 g kg-1 (Wurl et al. 2019).
-The purpose of 38 this note is to clarify a conceptual and formulational discrepancy in the literature regarding this 39 vertical boundary flux.
-We do so by making use of the kinematic constraint placed on the diffusive 40 (molecular and turbulent) transport of salt and freshwater within the ocean.
-This constraint arises 41 from the convention of working with a barycentric (center of mass) velocity which in turn leads 42 to a zero diffusive flux of seawater mass, and so the requirement that any diffusive salt flux be balanced by an equal and opposing diffusive freshwater flux.
+For dynamical purposes, seawater can be approximated by a two-component fluid composed of freshwater and dissolved salt, where this "salt" represents the total mass of various solutes, each with in reality slightly different behavior (e.g., see section 2.2 of Olbers et al. 2012).
+We conventionally measure the seawater matter content in terms of salt concentration (salinity) rather than freshwater concentration.
+As discussed here, the impact of a boundary freshwater flux on what is generally termed the surface ocean salinity, but which is more properly the ocean surface boundary layer bulk salinity, appears as a vertical diffusive salt flux just below the ocean surface.
+In the following, we continue to follow normal oceanographic convention and use the term "surface salinity" to denote the bulk boundary layer salinity rather than the actual "skin" salinity value, which may differ by as much as $0.4 \,\mathrm{g \, kg^{-1}}$ (Wurl et al. 2019).
+The purpose of this note is to clarify a conceptual and formulational discrepancy in the literature regarding this vertical boundary flux.
+We do so by making use of the kinematic constraint placed on the diffusive (molecular and turbulent) transport of salt and freshwater within the ocean.
+This constraint arises from the convention of working with a barycentric (center of mass) velocity which in turn leads to a zero diffusive flux of seawater mass, and so the requirement that any diffusive salt flux be balanced by an equal and opposing diffusive freshwater flux.